marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 A clear analytical framework is still missing.
 An obvious place to look is the Equal Protection Clause of the 14th Amendment as well as equal protection jurisprudence.
 But Aziz Z. Huq has shown this is not going to work; see his 2019 article [Racial Equity in Algorithmic Criminal Justice](https://scholarship.law.duke.edu/dlj/vol68/iss6/1/), *Duke Law Journal* (68: 1043-1134).

-One legal cartegory is *disparate treatment* on the basis of protected attributes such as race or sex.
+One legal category is *disparate treatment* on the basis of protected attributes such as race or gender.
 Dispare treatment can occur because of racial classification, racial animus or discriminatory intent.
 Any use of racial classification must be justified with a clear rationale, an inquiry known as "strict scrunity".
 But disparate treatment is unlikely to be helpful here.
-Algorithms hardly have racially discriminatory intention nor do they explicitly rely on race as a predictor.
+Algorithms hardly have a racially discriminatory itent nor do they explicitly rely on race as a predictor.

+Perhpas, the problem with racial classification is that using race in algorithms would fail to treat defendants as individuals.
+But so long as race is used with other factors, this concern seems unjustified.
+Or, perhpas, the concern is that using race sends a demeaning message and entrenches racial stereotypes.
+But the use of race in algorithms would be opaque, and in addition, the Supreme Court has allowed the use of race in specified contexs, for example, in college admission for the purpose of fostering diversity; see [Fisher v.
+University of Texas](https://en.wikipedia.org/wiki/Fisher_v._University_of_Texas_(2016)) (2016).

-The other category is *disparate impact*, common in [Title VII](https://www.eeoc.gov/laws/statutes/titlevii.cfm) discrimination cases.
+Another category is *disparate impact*, common in [Title VII](https://www.eeoc.gov/laws/statutes/titlevii.cfm) discrimination cases.
 Evidence of disparate impact against a protected group is enough to make a *prima facie* case of discrimination; see e.g. [Hazelwood School District v.
 United States](https://en.wikipedia.org/wiki/Hazelwood_School_District_v._United_States) (1977).
 This applies to sectors such as emplyoment and housing.
 The criminal justice system, however, seems exempt.
 In [McClensky v.
 Kemp](https://www.oyez.org/cases/1986/84-6811) (1987), the US Supreme Court ruled that disparate racial impact is not enough to establish a constitutional violation.
+An elaborate statistical analysis -- showing that death penalty decisions in Georgia disproportionately targeted African Americans, controlling for several variables -- was not enough to convince the Court that the system violated equal protection.
 Disparate impact, then, is of no help either.

+Aziz Z. Huq in the 2019 [article](https://scholarship.law.duke.edu/dlj/vol68/iss6/1/) cited above makes an interesting historical comment:

+> Current doctrinal approaches to constitutional racial equality ... were configured in the context of judicial efforts to dismantle educational segregation in the Jim Crow South and then during a political backlash to the Civil Rights Movement ... the legal conception of racial discrimination as a matter of intention or classification would reflect judicial concern with the discretionary choices of the police officer, school board president, or state legislator—that is, the modal problems presented by mid-century civil rights law (1101).

+Today's context is much different:

+> A set of tools developed for a regulatory world of dispersed state actors, occasionally motivated by naked animus, cannot be mechanically translated into a world of centralized, computational decision-making (1003).

 ## Racial Stratification